 The Mactung tungsten deposit is located in the NWT near the NWT/Yukon border, just north of the Canol Trail (Silke 2009; Wardrop 2009).
 The deposit was discovered in 1962 and an 11 km access road was built from the Canol Road to the deposit in 1970 (Wardrop 2009).
 The property was dormant from 1985 to 2005 (Wardrop 2009).
-Caribou are found in the area around the deposit, as well as in the mountains surrounding the deposit, the access road and the Canol Trail, based on observations and surveys conducted during summer months (Archibald 1973; Miller 1976; Gill 1978; Kershaw and Kershaw 1982a, 1983; EBA 2007; Wardrop 2009) and as late as October (EBA 2007).
+Caribou are found in the area around the deposit, as well as in the mountains surrounding the deposit, the access road, and the Canol Trail, based on observations and surveys conducted during summer months (Archibald 1973; Miller 1976; Gill 1978; Kershaw and Kershaw 1982a, 1983; EBA 2007; Wardrop 2009) and as late as October (EBA 2007).
 No caribou were found in the area during winter surveys in 1982 and 1983 (Kershaw and Kershaw 1982a, 1983).
-A new 35 km access road has been proposed originating from the North Canol Road in Yukon, and which accesses the property along tributaries of the Hess River (Wardrop 2009).
-The Government of the Northwest Territories (GNWT) bought the Mactung deposit in 2015 when North American Tungsten filed for bankruptcy and as of February 2019, is still actively seeking to sell the property.
+A new 35 km access road has been proposed originating from the North Canol Road in Yukon, which accesses the property along tributaries of the Hess River (Wardrop 2009).
+The GNWT bought the Mactung deposit in 2015 when North American Tungsten filed for bankruptcy and as of February 2019, is still actively seeking to sell the property.
 When the deposit sells, increased activity is expected in the area.

-The Nahanni Range Road (~ 196 km long) is an all season road that was built in Yukon in the early 1960s to develop the Cantung tungsten mine at Tungsten, NWT, and has been in use most of the time since.
+The Nahanni Range Road (not shown on maps in this report) (~196 km long) is an all-season road that was built in Yukon in the early 1960s to develop the Cantung tungsten mine at Tungsten, NWT, and has been in use most of the time since.
 Construction on the mine and the townsite of Tungsten began in 1961 and the mine became operational in 1962 (Silke 2009).
 The townsite expanded to include a K-8 then K-9 grade school and in 1983 a new recreation centre was opened.
 When the mine was shut down in 1986, the townsite was also shut down.
 During subsequent periods of mine operation, the bunkhouses in the town were used for accommodation (Silke 2009).
-As a result of American Tungsten filing for bankruptcy in 2015, ownership of the mine.
+As a result of American Tungsten filing for bankruptcy in 2015, ownership of the mine was transferred to the Government of Canada, which is actively seeking to sell the mine.
 When the mine sells, increased activity is expected in the area.
 A proposal to upgrade the 180 km Yukon portion of the road (Yukon Government 2016) was approved by the Government of Canada in 2017.